uccser/cs-field-guide/text/en/chapters/computer-graphics.md

 In this section you can apply transformations to various images.
 We'll start by making the changes manually, one point at a time, but we'll move up to a quick shortcut method that uses a *matrix* to do the work for you.
 We'll start by looking at how these work in two dimensions - it's a bit easier to think about than three dimensions.

-The following interactive shows an arrow, and on the right you can see a list of the points that correspond to its 7 corners (usually referred to as *cartesian coordinates*).
+The following interactive shows an arrow, and on the left you can see a list of the points that correspond to its 7 corners (usually referred to as *cartesian coordinates*).
 The arrow is on a grid, where the centre point is the "zero" point.
 Points are specified using two numbers, *x* and *y*, usually written as (*x*,*y*).
 The *x* value is how far the point is to the right of the centre and the *y* value is how far above the centre it is.
 For example, the first point in the list is the tip at (0,4), which means it's 0 units to the right of the centre (i.e. at the centre), and 4 units above it.
 Which point does the last pair (3,1) correspond to?
 What does it mean if a coordinate has a negative *x* value?

 {panel type="teacher-note" summary="Solutions to questions"}
 (3,1) is the right-most corner of the arrow.
 A negative *x* value means that it's to the *left* of the centre instead of the right.
 (A negative *y* value is below the centre).